Pareto-Efficient Quantum Circuit Simulation Using Tensor Contraction Deferral: Methods

-We describe quantum circuits using a syntax similar to the QASM specification \cite{cross2017qasm} used in the IBM Quantum Experience \cite{ibmqexp}, since it is widely adopted.
-We developed a code transformation and generation system in order to translate stylized QASM code, with ordered gates and subcircuits, into CTF code that could run on the Blue Gene/Q system at scale.

-The massively parallel tensor contraction calculations enabled by CTF have been driven by applications in computational chemistry and physics~\cite{Bartlett:1981:ARPC:CC,orus2014practical} that involve contractions of tensors with 4 to 8 dimensions.
-The quantum circuit models employed in our calculation use tensors of much higher dimension.
-In performing these contractions using CTF, the main new challenge is the need for higher-dimensional virtual topologies; i.e., the decomposition of tensors among more dimensions than CTF typically performs.
+The massively-parallel tensor-contraction calculations enabled by CTF have heretofore been driven by applications in computational chemistry and physics~\cite{Bartlett:1981:ARPC:CC,orus2014practical} that involve contractions of tensors of rank 4--8; the quantum circuit models employed in our calculation use tensors of much higher rank.
+In performing these contractions using CTF, the main challenge is the need for higher-dimensional virtual topologies (i.e., the decomposition of tensors among more dimensions) than CTF typically performs.
 CTF operates by mapping tensor dimensions onto dimensions of a processor grid, often redistributing tensors to new mappings at contraction time.
-As all the dimensions of our tensors are small, mappings to high-dimensional processor grids are necessary.
-To achieve these, we increased the space of virtual topologies CTF considers, made improvements to the mapping logic in CTF, and enabled dynamic creation and destruction of MPI communicators (defined for each processor grid dimension).
-These changes make execution more memory-efficient and substantially improved load-balance, but prevent us from making effective use of rectangular collectives on Blue Gene/Q~\cite{BGP2009,Kumar2014}, as few of the communicators used for collectives would map to a contiguous hypercube or toroid.
+As each index in our tensor corresponds to a qubit in the underlying circuit, mappings to high-dimensional virtual processor grids are necessary.
+To achieve these, we increase the space of virtual topologies CTF considers, improve tthe mapping logic in CTF, and enable dynamic creation and destruction of MPI communicators (defined for each processor grid dimension).

-We used the built-in profiling capabilities of CTF and the performance-counter libraries made available on Vulcan~\cite{WalkupPerf}, the hardware platform used in our experiments, to determine the bottlenecks within CTF incurred during circuit simulation contractions.
+We use the built-in profiling capabilities of CTF and the performance-counter libraries made available on the hardware platform we use in our experiments to determine the bottlenecks CTF encounters during circuit simulation contractions \cite{WalkupPerf}.
 For reasons of brevity, we do not describe all optimizations in this paper.
-Local copy, summation, and multiplication primitives were automatically replaced by appropriate optimized variants, chosen with knowledge of the parameters employed during the circuit simulations.
-These low-level changes substantially improved the performance with respect to the original implementation.
+Local copy, summation, and multiplication primitives are automatically replaced by appropriate optimized variants, chosen with knowledge of the parameters in use during the circuit simulations.
+These low-level changes substantially improve the performance with respect to the original implementation.